0mphalos/Moon/about/index.md

 # Program

 The idea is to start each day with a longer talk that sets the theme for the day.
-The afternoon then allows general open hacking sessions on that theme, occasionally interrupted by a 15-20min lightning talk.
+The afternoon then allows general open hacking sessions and pair-programming on that theme, occasionally interrupted by 15-20min lightning talks.
 If possible, we’d end each day with brief presentations / discussions about the work done.

+If you are interested in giving a lightning talk, please reach out: kristoffer@foam.space

 # Schedule

-The schedule for the weekend is as follows
+The schedule for the weekend is as follows (changes and additions may occur)

 | Time | Saturday | Sunday |
 |:--------|:-------:|:-------:|